Numbat: Distribution and habitat

 Numbats were formerly widely distributed across southern Australia, from Western Australia to north-western New South Wales.
-However, their range has significantly decreased since the arrival of Europeans, and the species has survived only in two small patches of land in the Dryandra Woodland and the Perup Nature Reserve, both in Western Australia.
+However, their range has significantly decreased since the arrival of Europeans, and the species has survived only in two small patches of land in the Dryandra Woodland and the Tone-Perup Nature Reserve, both in Western Australia.

 Today, numbats are naturally found only in areas of eucalypt forest, but they were once more widespread in other types of semiarid woodland, spinifex grassland, and in terrain dominated by sand dune.
 There are estimated to be fewer than 1,000 left in the wild.

 After measures aimed at excluding feral cats, the number of numbats trapped during annual population surveys in the Dryandra Woodland had increased to 35 by November 2020, after recording just 10 in 2019 and 5 in 2018.
 There had not been so many numbats recorded since 36 were recorded in the 1990s.

 The species has been successfully reintroduced into three fenced, feral predator-proof reserves in more varied environments; Yookamurra Sanctuary in the mallee of South Australia, Scotia Sanctuary in semi-arid NSW, and Western Australia's Mount Gibson Sanctuary.
-Reintroduction began at a large fenced reserve in Mallee Cliffs National Park in NSW in December 2020.
+Reintroduction began at large fenced reserves in Mallee Cliffs National Park in NSW in December 2020, and on South Australia's Eyre Peninsula in 2022.

 Attempted reintroductions of the species to fenced reserves in two other areas – one in the South Australian arid zone, near Roxby Downs, and the other in the northernmost part of its former range, at Newhaven Sanctuary in the Northern Territory – both failed.

 There are plans to reintroduce the species to a managed and semi-fenced area of the southern Yorke Peninsula in South Australia, as part of the Marna Banggara (formerly Great Southern Ark) project.